ptrsym/MAD-MyFavouritePlaces/readme.md

-implemented location to address, address to location, saving from map pin click sorted and updated code comments for submission added some test cases to show understanding. a lot of test functions seem overly complicated for some simple tests
+implemented location to address, address to location, saving from map pin click sorted and updated code comments for submission added some test cases to show understanding. a lot of test functions seem overly complicated for some simple tests implement sunrise/sunset/timezone fetching/display. used an extension to detailview to practice that style

+31/05/23
+building documentation

 ### Video 3